Young Dancers Training Program

 Exceptional training for today’s world in dance.

-The mission of the Ruth Page School of Dance is to offer the highest level of training and personal development to each student.
-We believe that all students will benefit from the discipline, creative thinking and emotional expressiveness that dance provides.
-Through our Young Dancer’s Training Program, the School also strives to prepare young dancers for the demands of today’s world in dance.
-Providing the highest level of training and expertise, the Ruth Page School of Dance is considered to be one of the country's finest dance education centers.
+Led by Director Victor Alexander since 2013, and through an experienced and dedicated faculty of dance professionals and international partners, the Ruth Page School of Dance develops well-rounded dance artists through high-quality training.
+The School also embraces diverse cultures as a source of inspiration for creativity and human self-expression in dance, creating lifelong ambassadors for the art of dance.
+By providing the highest level of training and personal development to each student, the School’s philosophy is all students will benefit from the discipline, creative thinking and emotional expressiveness that dance provides.
+Through the Young Dancer’s Training Program, the School also strives to prepare young dancers for the demands of today’s world in dance.

-The Ruth Page School of Dance reflects the legendary career and work of its visionary leader.
+The Ruth Page School of Dance also reflects the legendary career and work of its visionary patron.
 Ruth Page’s classical and iconic “The Nutcracker ” displayed her grounding in ballet.
-But her collaborations with notable choreographers for example such as Harold Kreutzberg, a cutting edge modern dance expressionist, and her jazz-influenced work at the Music Box Theater in NYC speak to her dedication to exploring all forms and styles of dance.
-Ruth Page’s school embodies her vision of the versatile, well-trained, and exceptional dancer.
+But her collaborations with notable choreographers and artists for example such as Harold Kreutzberg, a cutting edge modern dance expressionist, and her jazz-influenced work at the Music Box Theater in NYC speak to her dedication to exploring all forms and styles of dance.
+Ruth Page’s school embodies a vision of the versatile, well-trained, and exceptional dancer.

 A renowned dance school